 With students across the country having faced delays and cancellations, there is currently a large nationwide backlog for driving tests.
 PassMeFast is working to help secure the best possible dates for our students via our fast-tracking service.
 Though we envisage some short-term delays, we are working to help our students to pass fast.

 What precautions are being taken to ensure that driving tests are safe?

-The DVSA have brought in protective measures to minimise the spread of the virus, and to protect both examiners and candidates.
 Anyone taking a theory or practical test must wear a face covering.
 If you are taking a practical test and are unable to wear a face covering, you must declare this when you arrange your appointment.